Chris Drury

-Biography

 Early life

 Drury excelled at a variety of sports as a child, including hockey and baseball.
 Playing for his hometown baseball team from Trumbull, Drury pitched a complete game, five-hitter and drove in two runs to win the 1989 Little League World Series championship game against Chinese Taipei.
-Two months later, Drury threw out the ceremonial first pitch in Game 2 of the 1989 World Series.
+Two months later, Drury threw out the ceremonial first pitch in game 2 of the 1989 World Series.
 He also met President George H. W. Bush and appeared on Good Morning America in New York City.
 Drury played in the 1990 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Rye, New York.

 Drury played many sports simultaneously; before winning the Little League World Series with Trumbull, he won a national pee wee championship with his hockey team from Bridgeport the same year.
 Along with his older brother Ted, he attended Fairfield College Preparatory School.
 He was co-captain of the varsity hockey team in his senior year, receiving Connecticut all-state honors for his efforts on the ice.
 Chris and Ted are the only players in Fairfield Prep's hockey history to have their numbers retired.
 The number 18, which they both wore, hangs above the school's home rink at the Wonderland of Ice in Bridgeport in the old rink, as well as in the lobby outside the locker room complex at Fairfield Prep itself.
 Chris' name and number are also painted above the entrance doors to the Classic arena at the same ice rink.

 Playing career

 Boston University (1994–1998)

 After graduating from Fairfield College Preparatory School, Drury was drafted by the Quebec Nordiques 72nd overall in the third round of the 1994 NHL Entry Draft.
 Upon being drafted, he began a four-year career at Boston University (BU).
 In his freshman year in 1995, he won a national championship with BU.
 In both 1997 and 1998 he was named Hockey East's player of the year and was also named best defensive forward in 1998.
-In his senior year, he won the Hobey Baker Award as the National Collegiate Athletics Association (NCAA)'s top ice hockey player after finishing as the runner-up the previous season.
+In his senior year, he won the Hobey Baker Award as the National Collegiate Athletic Association (NCAA)'s top ice hockey player after finishing as the runner-up the previous season.
 Drury was the first BU player to reach 100 career goals and assists, finishing with 113 and 100, respectively.
 BU won the Beanpot tournament all four years he played for them.
 On January 15, 2009, well into his NHL career, Drury was named Hockey East's Best Defensive Forward, as part of the league's 25th Anniversary celebration.
 Drury was chosen in a vote of Hockey East fans and members of the league's 25th Anniversary Committee.